social-science

 Satellite images analyzed by AI can now detect deforestation in real time, predict flood zones with meter-level precision, and map urban growth patterns across entire continents.
 Geography, more than almost any other social science, works directly with the kind of spatial data that AI processes brilliantly.

 So is there still a role for human geographers?
-Absolutely -- but the role is changing fast.
+Absolutely -- but the role is changing fast, and the geographers who will thrive are the ones who understand both why their skills remain essential and where they need to evolve.

 What the Data Suggests

 Geography sits at an interesting intersection of physical science, social science, and technology.
-Based on comparable roles in our database -- geographic information scientists, environmental scientists, and urban planners -- we estimate an overall AI exposure around 50-60% and an automation risk of approximately 35-45 out of 100.
+Based on comparable roles in our database -- geographic information scientists, environmental scientists, and urban planners -- we estimate an overall AI exposure around 50-60% [Estimate] and an automation risk of approximately 35-45% [Estimate].

-The Bureau of Labor Statistics projects 3% growth for geographers through 2034, with a median salary around $86,000 and approximately 1,600 practitioners.
-This is a tiny profession, but geographic skills are embedded across many other occupations -- urban planning, environmental management, logistics, national security, and disaster response all rely heavily on geographic analysis.
+The Bureau of Labor Statistics projects 3% growth for geographers through 2034 [Fact], with a median salary around $86,000 [Fact] and approximately 1,600 practitioners under the formal occupational classification [Fact].
+This is a tiny profession by the BLS definition, but geographic skills are embedded across many other occupations -- urban planning, environmental management, logistics, national security, climate adaptation, disaster response, and global development all rely heavily on geographic analysis and employ many more people than the headcount suggests.

 The GIS Revolution and AI

 These capabilities are genuinely impressive.
 A project that once required a team of geographers spending months manually digitizing features from aerial photographs can now be accomplished by an AI system in hours.
-The volume of spatial data being generated -- from satellites, drones, IoT sensors, and mobile devices -- vastly exceeds what human analysts alone could process.
+The volume of spatial data being generated -- from satellites, drones, IoT sensors, mobile devices, and connected vehicles -- vastly exceeds what human analysts alone could process.

 Why Human Geographers Still Matter

 Geography is not just about mapping where things are -- it is about understanding why they are there and what it means.
 Why does poverty concentrate in specific neighborhoods?
-How do transportation networks shape economic development?
+How do transportation networks shape economic development across regions?
 What makes some communities resilient to climate change while others are devastated?
+How do migration patterns interact with economic geography over generations?

 These questions require what geographers call "spatial reasoning" -- the ability to think about how space, place, and scale interact with social, economic, and environmental processes.
 AI can identify patterns in spatial data.
 Explaining those patterns, understanding their causes, and predicting their consequences in specific cultural and political contexts requires human expertise.